-Enough people are happy with Skillshare to conclude that it’s not a scam, but something does occasionally go wrong.
-I can only conclude that in signing up for a free trial, there is an element of risk.
+Enough people are happy with Skillshare to conclude that it’s not a scam, but something does go wrong.
+I can only conclude that when signing up, there is an element of risk.

 I started this review with the firm opinion that Skillshare was an established platform used by millions and worthy of promotion as an affiliate.

 Some of the positive blogs I found are written with affiliate revenue in mind.
 That isn’t to suggest they are dishonest, they probably approached the review in the same way as I did, initially.
 They write about what the platform offers, without reviewing how it’s administered.